High-sensitivitY Measurements of key stellar Nucleo-Synthesis reactions

 HYMNS at CERN

 In this astrophysical context, neutron-induced reactions are the main subject of interest.
-Because of the very weak strength of the (radiative capture) reaction channel of interest, when compared to other competing channels like elastic scattering, an aspect of pivotal importance for i-TED is its gamma-ray detection efficiency. i-TED exploits advanced gamma-ray Compton imaging techniques in order to attain a superior level of signal-to-background ratio or detection sensitivity. i-TED shows an excellent detection efficiency thanks to the unique combination of largest monlithic scintillation crystals available nowadays together with innovative Machine-Learning analysis techniques.
+Because of the very weak strength of the (radiative capture) reaction channel, when compared to other competing channels like elastic scattering, an aspect of pivotal importance for i-TED is the gamma-ray detection efficiency. i-TED exploits advanced gamma-ray Compton imaging techniques in order to attain a superior level of signal-to-background ratio or detection sensitivity. i-TED shows an excellent detection efficiency thanks to the unique combination of largest monlithic scintillation crystals available nowadays together with innovative Machine-Learning analysis techniques.
 We have implemented PETsys readout electronics, originally developed for TOF-PET medical imaging, for developing this high-resolution Compton imager.
-Presently the full i-TED array consisting of four Compton modules has been successfully set-up at the CERN n_TOF neutron time-of-flight facility, as shown in the picture below.

 The picture below shows a prototype of one i-TED module being characterized at the HYMNS laboratory of IFIC (CSIC-University of Valencia).
 Each module consists of five large LaCl3(Ce) scintillation crystals optically coupled to large-area silicon photomultipliers (SiPMs).